 Upcoming Field Trips and Events

 All field trips are free (unless otherwise noted) and currently open to the public.
 All experience levels are welcome.
 Bring snacks or lunch, water, binoculars, and spotting scopes.
 Please understand that changes to dates, meeting times, locations, and trip leaders occasionally are unavoidable.
-One week before a scheduled trip, please visit the Facebook page (https://www.facebook.com/FortCollinsAudubonSociety/), or fortcollinsaudubon.org for a link to register.
+One week before a scheduled trip, please visit the Facebook page (https://www.facebook.com/NoCoBirdAlliance), or here at nocobirdalliance.org/calendar.html for a link to register.
 Registration will be posted one week before the scheduled trip.
 Attendance is limited to 12 individuals.
 For Field Trip Reports, see the Field Trips page.

 Call for Field Trip Leaders